Canarsie High School

-Canarsie High School, which opened in 1964, is a defunct public high school in the Brooklyn neighborhood of Canarsie in New York City.
-Closed in 2011, the building currently operates as Canarsie Educational Campus, housing several smaller high schools.
+Canarsie High School was a public high school in the Brooklyn neighborhood of Canarsie in New York City.
+It first opened in 1964 but closed in 2011.
+The building currently operates as Canarsie Educational Campus, housing several smaller high schools.

 Closing

 Under the Impact Schools initiative in 2004, Canarsie High School received increased police and security presence.
 In 2007, it was announced Canarsie would close because it "was in such disarray that the only way to fix it would be to shut it down, replacing it with several smaller schools on the same campus.
 The school had received the lowest possible grades (F and U) under the Department of Education's first citywide progress reports.
 This was part of a trend in the city beginning in the 1990s and embraced by the administration of then-Mayor Michael Bloomberg to convert failing large high schools into educational campuses.
 For the 2007-2008 academic year, the school stopped admitting new students.
 Canarsie High School graduated 40 percent of its final class of 358 students in the Spring of 2011.